GitLiveApp/GitLive/_sections/live-share-code-with-me-support-jetbrains.md

 ![Code With Me Accept User](/uploads/codeshare-codewithme-accept-user.jpg "Code With Me Accept User"){:class="screenshot"}

-The guest wll now be able to join the session!
+Once accepted, the session starts!

 #### Joining a Code With Me Session

-Once the host starts codesharing via CodeWithMe and you have a compatible IDE already open you will see a prompt to switch to that IDE window.
+Once the host starts codesharing via Code With Me and you have a JetBrains IDE already open you will see a prompt to switch to that IDE window.

 ![Code With Me Open Editor](/uploads/codeshare-codewithme-open-editor.jpg "Code With Me Open Editor"){:class="screenshot"}